Animal Rights Laws in Colorado are Letting the Dogs In

-Recent blasts of cold weather in Colorado may not be quite so bad for Denver cats and dogs this year, as they are newly protected from owners who leave them outdoors in freezing weather.
+Recent blasts of cold weather in Colorado may not be quite so bad for Denver cats and dogs this year.
+New animal rights laws are protecting pets from owners who leave them outdoors in freezing weather.

 As of the start of 2019, owners who fail to provide insulated shelter for their dogs or cats in the extreme cold could face up to a fine of $999 and a year in jail.
 Such pet owners would be charged with cruelty to animals or animal neglect.